For this reason, about 75 percent of women with PCOS have infertility problems and find trouble when attempting to get pregnant.

 Urman B, Sarac E, Dagan L, et al. Pregnancy in infertile PCOD patients, complications and outcome.
 J Reprod Med 1997; 42: 501-5

-FAQs from users: 'Why are AMH levels so high in women with PCOS?', 'What are the risks I should expect during pregnancy if I have PCOS?', 'I have PCOS but my body mass index is normal, should I lose weight to improve my insulin levels?', 'What additional metabolic disorders are associated with PCOS?', 'I have PCOS and I am about to undergo IVF, what are my chances of getting pregnant with multiples?', 'What treatment options can help you get pregnant with PCOS?' and 'Why does a woman with PCOS have an increased risk of having gestational diabetes than a healthy woman?'.
+FAQs from users: 'Are PCOS and female infertility related?', 'Why are AMH levels so high in women with PCOS?', 'What are the risks I should expect during pregnancy if I have PCOS?', 'I have PCOS but my body mass index is normal, should I lose weight to improve my insulin levels?', 'What additional metabolic disorders are associated with PCOS?', 'I have PCOS and I am about to undergo IVF, what are my chances of getting pregnant with multiples?', 'What treatment options can help you get pregnant with PCOS?' and 'Why does a woman with PCOS have an increased risk of having gestational diabetes than a healthy woman?'.